Skip to Content

 Symptoms of Neurogenic Bladder

-Urinary incontinence, or the involuntary leakage of urine, as well as urinary retention and overflow incontinence, are the most common symptoms of neurogenic bladder.
+Urinary incontinence, or the involuntary leakage of urine, as well as urinary retention and overflow incontinence (with possible leaking), are the most common symptoms of neurogenic bladder.
 Other symptoms can include: